ag-informatics/ag-informatics-seminar/assignments/README.md

 3. You will receive peer feedback on your work after your presentation

-*Rubric Coming Soon.*

-**Upload your materials in Brightspace the Friday before our class @ 5pm.**
+**Upload your materials in Brightspace the Friday before our class @ 5pm.
+Share them on Slack with your peers as well.**

 # 5. Project Peer Feedback

 You will provide feedback for each of your peers.
 I will share these with the presenter so these must be written in a constructive tone.

-*Instructions Coming Soon.*

-*Rubric Coming Soon.*
+Please review the work as though you would a paper- simply provide comments on the document.
+Alternatively you can provide no more than one page of summarized feedback listing out:

+1. Strengths
+2. Areas for improvement
+3. Suggestions/Recommended resources

-**Upload your materials in Brightspace the Monday before our class @ 5pm.**
+**Upload your materials in Brightspace the Friday after our class @ 5pm.**

 # 6. Project Final Submission
 If you chose to build something this semester, I'll ask for a short report to accompany it overviewing your work.
 If you chose to write a paper, you can just submit the paper itself.

-*Rubric Coming Soon.*

-**Upload your materials in Brightspace the Monday before our class @ 5pm.**